edoardoCame/American-analysis/docs/ML/contract value prediction.md

 We analyze physical security contracts with a histogram gradient-boosting regressor trained on the log10 of the annualised contract value.
 The model ingests 4 quantitative signals (offers received, performance duration, and their logarithmic transforms) alongside 140 categorical descriptors that capture agencies, procedures, socio-economic flags, bundling status, and product/service codes.
 Price-related columns are explicitly filtered before training to avoid leakage.

 Because gradient boosting captures non-linear interactions, we interpret results through feature-importance rankings, partial-dependence style plots, and scenario simulations rather than simple percentage coefficients.
 All findings below therefore reflect complex interactions among procurement attributes rather than isolated one-to-one effects.
+We expressly drop `action_date_fiscal_year` from the feature matrix so temporal context does not dominate the predictions.

 ---